labubu matcha dubai chocolate

 in the sort of traditional trend environment, like with beanie babies, it really mattered if the thing you were selling or buying was real.

+Here's the certificate of authenticity right here, right?
+Correct.
+And this is what people need nowadays, isn't it?
 Well, it's a good idea if they're buying an expensive beanie.

 In this video, I'm comparing a authentic Thai beanie baby Bronte the dinosaur versus two counterfeit Brontes.
+People had sort of like rational

-beliefs about, and by rational, I don't mean reasonable.
+and by rational, I don't mean reasonable.

-Let me be clear, but they had reasons that were rational enough for wanting particular
+Let me be clear.
+But they had reasons that were rational enough for wanting particular

 dolls at particular prices.